TheBlindHawk/Roulette/README.md

 > 2. a few keywords such as "roll" will be changing into "spin"
 > 3. Vue and React utilities will be coming in the form of new packages (roulette-spinner-react and roulette-spinner-vue)
 >
-> Apologies for the inconvinience!
+> Apologies for the inconvenience!

 ## v3.0 Features